-Masar is destined to always be remembered as the horse who finally ended Sheikh Mohammed’s quest for a Derby winner in the famous blue colours of Godolphin.
+Masar will always be remembered as the horse who finally ended Sheikh Mohammed’s quest for a Derby winner in the famous blue colours of Godolphin.

 The chestnut colt did so in some style, too, as he travelled kindly throughout and showed a smart turn of foot when William Buick invited him to put his stamp on proceedings.
 At the line had had a length and a half to spare over Dee Ex Bee, owned by Sheikh Mohammed’s son, with Roaring Lion and Saxon Warrior the next pair home.

 Going back to 1995, the Godolphin silks had previously been carried by 33 runners in the premier Classic and all had been beaten.